-Imphepho or Helichrysum Odoratissimum is a strong-smelling plant that is widely used both as an insect repellent as well as a perfume as well as for health and cultural reasons.
-It’s a perennial plant with many branches, small silver-colored leaves and small yellow flowers clustered together in groups at the tips of the branches.
+Imphepho or Helichrysum Odoratissimum is a strong-smelling plant that is widely used both as an insect repellent and a perfume as well as for health and cultural reasons.
+It’s a perennial plant with many branches, small silver-colored leaves, and small yellow flowers clustered together in groups at the branches’ tips.

-Imphepho is a plant native to South Africa that flowers throughout the year, but predominantly from August to December in the Cape and between January and June in the rest of the country.
-It is a common plant also found in other parts of southern Africa, notably Mozambique, Zimbabwe, Malawi, and further north.
+Imphepho is a plant native to South Africa that flowers throughout the year, but predominantly from August to December in the Cape and between January and June.
+It is a common plant found in other parts of southern Africa, notably Mozambique, Zimbabwe, Malawi, and further north.
 It tends to grow on grassy or rocky slopes, forming large clumps that colonize bare areas, including roadsides and paths.

 The genus name of the plant Helichrysumis about the golden yellow flowers from the Greek words helios (sun) and chrysos(gold).
 The epithet odoratissimum is a reference to the strong smell of the species.